ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 # Positional arguments

-This type of arguments get that name because the order you use matters.
+This type of argument gets that name because the order you use matters.
 You can have 0 or more positional arguments, and you can have required and optional arguments.

 # Required positional arguments

-This positional arguments are required when calling a method, it's not that it's required to used them when defining the method (you can have no arguments, only optionals, etc).
+These positional arguments are required when calling a method, it's not that it's required to use them when defining the method (you can have no arguments, only optionals, etc).
 If the method defines required parameters you have to provide an argument for each position.

 ```ruby
 def foo(arg1)